someguynamedjosh/nodespeak/design/language.md

 }
 ```
 Also, since `T` is a type name, you can declare an array of `T`.
 Now consider
-we call our overly-complicated addition function like this:
+we call our overly-complicated addition macro like this:
 ```rust
 [256]Int buffer1, buffer2, output;
 overly_complicated_addition(buffer1, buffer2):(output);
 ```
-In this case, `T` resolves to `[256]Int`, making our function body equivalent
+In this case, `T` resolves to `[256]Int`, making our macro body equivalent
 to this:
 ```rust
 fn overly_complicated_addition([256]Int input1, [256]Int input2):[256]Int {